 Do you have some frozen whipped topping in your freezer?
 We had some left over from the Whipped Cream Dyed Easter Eggs that we made last month, so we decided to try using it as paint… and it worked out perfectly!

 You may need to let it thaw for a couple minutes before you can use it since it tends to be pretty solid when frozen.
-But as soon as it is soft enough for food colouring to be mixed in, it is ready to use.
+But as soon as it is soft enough for food coloring to be mixed in, it is ready to use.
 Our kids loved this fluffy whipped topping paint!

 Read the full tutorial: Edible Whipped Topping Paint (Coming Soon!)